 Mycoplasmas are ubiquitous bacteria that differ from other prokaryotes in that they lack a cell wall.

-Culture is technically difficult and often unavailable, but laboratory diagnosis is sometimes possible with nucleic acid amplification tests (NAATs) or by detection of antibodies; frequently, diagnosis must be by exclusion.
+Culture is technically difficult and often unavailable, but laboratory diagnosis is possible with nucleic acid amplification tests (NAATs) or by detection of antibodies (for M. pneumoniae); frequently, diagnosis must be by exclusion.

 Macrolides are usually the antimicrobials of choice.
 Most species are also sensitive to fluoroquinolones and tetracyclines.

 Macrolide resistance in M. pneumoniae has been reported in > 80% of isolates in China and Japan.
 Preliminary data show the prevalence of resistance may be as high as 12% in the United States (1 Treatment reference Mycoplasmas are ubiquitous bacteria that differ from other prokaryotes in that they lack a cell wall.
 Mycoplasma pneumoniae is a common cause of pneumonia, particularly community-acquired... read more ).
 Therefore, fluoroquinolones or tetracyclines should be considered in patients with refractory disease, especially in areas with significant macrolide resistance.

 M. genitalium has been developing widespread resistance to macrolides, tetracyclines, and fluoroquinolones, which makes treating infection with this organism a challenge.

 NAATs to detect macrolide resistance in M. pneumoniae and M. genitalium are currently being developed.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 Centers for Disease Control and Prevention (CDC): 2021 Sexually Transmitted Infections Treatment Guidelines: Mycoplasma genitalium

 CDC: M. pneumoniae infection: Antibiotic Treatment and Resistance